Apply to the Program

 Acceptance into the Program

 The Education Department will formally notify students of their recommendation regarding acceptance into the program, specifically whether the student was accepted unconditionally, accepted with conditions, deferred or not accepted/declined.
-Students whose applications were rejected may re-apply for admission at a later time if there has been a significant change in their application materials (e.g., completed NES EAS test); if so, the applicant must resubmit a completely new application file (i.e., all application materials) for re-examination.
+Students whose applications were rejected may re-apply for admission at a later time if there has been a significant change in their application materials (e.g., 2.50 GPA requirement met); if so, the applicant must resubmit a completely new application file (i.e., all application materials) for re-examination.

 Students accepted into the Education Department on either an unconditional or conditional basis should ensure that they have an Education Advisor.
 Please visit the Education Department to obtain an advisor.